Report on Declining Water Quality in Montgomery County Withheld

 It is simply wrong that this report on water quality has been withheld from the public.
 Residents of Clarksburg and Montgomery County who believe that they are sick and/or that their property value declined as a result of this pollution should contact an attorney as soon as possible.
 To the extent that there are any claims against the State or County, residents should know that the Local Government Tort Claims Act requires that notice be given to the County Executive (Ike Leggeett) within 180 days of the injury occurring (This statute is at 5-304 of the Courts & Judicial Proceedings Article of the Maryland Code).

 If this statutory requirement is not met, then the claims will be barred by sovereign immunity.
 It is obviously troubling and of great concern that the report has existed for 6 months and residents may now have lost their opportunity to bring claims against the County and County Officials.
 Claims against the State of Maryland are governed by the Maryland State Tort Claims Act, and the notice requirement under that statute is one year.
 The general statute of limitations for negligence claims against private parties (such as construction companies) in Maryland is 3 years from the date of the injury.
 This is codified at 5-101 of the Courts and Judicial Proceedings Article of the Maryland Code.

-If you believe that you have a claim for damages as a result of damage to the water quality in this Montgomery County, call our Silver Spring Law Firm at (888) 213-8140 today.
+If you believe that you have a claim for damages as a result of damage to the water quality in this Montgomery County, call our experienced Silver Spring personal injury lawyers at (888) 213-8140 today.